AdobeDocs/experience-manager-assets-essentials.en/help/manage-reports.md

 Navigate to **[!UICONTROL Settings]** > **[!UICONTROL Live Statistics]** to view the following automatically generated charts:

-* Downloads: The number of assets downloaded from the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.
+* **Downloads**: The number of assets downloaded from the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.

-* Uploads: The number assets uploaded to the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.
+* **Uploads**: The number assets uploaded to the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.

-* Storage usage: The storage usage, in gigabytes (GB), for the Assets Essentials environment, for the last 30 days or 12 months represented using a bar chart.
+* **Storage usage**: The storage usage, in gigabytes (GB), for the Assets Essentials environment, for the last 30 days or 12 months represented using a bar chart.

 ## Create a Download report {#create-download-report}